doublemix/combine-objects/README.md

 ### Changes

+- v0.3.0
+  - Addition of the `ignore` function.
 - v0.2.5
   - Fixed bug where `replace` only worked with objects, it can now be used on anything (which can be useful when the input type is unknown)
   - Deprecated use of `opaque` to store functions.
 Use `replace`.